The Zero Waste Network considers waste-to-energy incineration as an unacceptable option for waste management.

 There are a number of potential incineration projects across Aotearoa.
 These are

 Wellington City Council is undertaking consultation about the proposed extension to the Southern Landfill.
 The Council thinks extending the landfill is the best way forward but would like to test this assumption by looking at what alternatives are around.
 The alternatives that will be looked at include closing the landfill; building a waste-to-energy incinerator; or using biological processes.
-They are hosting community meetings in Wellington on Sunday, 29 September to get community input.
+The Council started hosting community meetings in Wellington on Sunday, 29 September to get community input.
 You can read more here about the proposal and meeting times and venues here.
+We expect there will be several more rounds of community discussion & input before further decisions are made.

 In the past, incinerators were highly polluting facilities that pumped huge volumes of toxic pollutants into our skies.
 It’s true that today’s incinerators are much cleaner, but they’re still not perfect.
 Toxins that come out of incinerators include dioxins, mercury and cadmium that can cause cancer, nerve damage and birth defects.
 Anyone who lives downwind from an incinerator is in danger of breathing in these dangerous chemicals.
 Toxins also fall on the land to be eaten by livestock or washed into our rivers, harbours and coastal waters where they can enter our food chain.